serverless-nextjs/serverless-next.js/CONTRIBUTING.md

 For interactive debugging of the deployment you may launch serverless through node like `node --inspect node_modules/serverless/bin/serverless.js`.
 From there you may attach and debug as any other Node.js app.

-Note: If you are working with a Typescript package make sure you build it (`npm run build`) before deploying ;)
+Note: If you are working with a Typescript package make sure you build it (`yarn build`) before deploying ;)